Edward Leedskalnin: Life

 Edward Leedskalnin was born on January 12, 1887, in Stāmeriena Parish, Latvia.
-He was the fifth son of Mini and Andrejs, who were farmers on rented land.
+He was the fifth son of Mina and Andrejs Liedskalniņš, who were farmers on rented land.
 It's during his time in Latvia that it's believed under the tutelage of his father that Leedskalnin learned stonemasonry.
 Little is known of his childhood, aside from the fact that his parents were not wealthy and he received only a fourth-grade formal education.
-Edward was a sickly boy who often spent time reading books, helping him to develop an inquisitive mind and life-long yearning for knowledge.
+Edward was a sickly boy who often spent time reading books, helping him to develop an inquisitive mind and lifelong yearning for knowledge.
 It was suggested that he learned stonemasonry from his father and practiced this craft in Latvia after coming of age.

 At the age of 26 he was engaged to marry Agnes Skuvst who was ten years younger.
 However, the girl who Leedskalnin later referred to as his "Sweet Sixteen" broke their engagement.
 He then decided to emigrate to North America.

 On April 7, 1912, Leedskalnin arrived in New York City.
 After looking for suitable work around the East Coast until August, he relocated to the Pacific Northwest, which was experiencing a logging boom.
-On June 5, 1917, while in Oregon he filled in his draft registration stating that he was self-employed and engaged in ax-handle manufacturing.
+On June 5, 1917, while in Oregon, he filled in his draft registration, stating that he was self-employed and engaged in ax-handle manufacturing.
 The 1920 census data reveal that he resided in Reedsport, Oregon.

 In the winter of 1922–1923, after allegedly contracting tuberculosis, Leedskalnin moved to the warmer climate of Florida, where he purchased an undeveloped parcel of land in Florida City, which at the time was lightly inhabited.
 On February 27, 1923 The Homestead Enterprise newspaper published a notice that "E. Leedskalnin a Californian has purchased an acre of the R. L. Moser homestead and is planning to erect a home soon."